-Recipients of Round 1 implementation grants may submit an application for an implementation grant in Round 2; however, preference will be given to lead applicants who have not previously received an implementation grant through this program.
+Recipients of Round 1 and 2 implementation grants may submit an application for an implementation grant in Round 3.
+Preference will be given to lead applicants who have not previously received an implementation grant through this program.
 This preference reflects the desire of the Kresge Detroit Program to support a diverse set of projects and partner organizations across Detroit through the Kresge Innovative Projects: Detroit grant initiative.

-Recipients of Round 1 planning grants are encouraged to apply for an implementation grant in Round 2 if they feel that their planning work has sufficiently prepared them to develop a competitive proposal based on the review criteria below.
+Recipients of Round 2 planning grants are encouraged to apply for an implementation grant in Round 3 if they feel that their planning work has sufficiently prepared them to develop a competitive proposal based on the review criteria below.